 Tropical Blend Smoothie

-In a high quality blender, add in the coconut milk and water.
+- In a high-quality blender, add in the coconut milk and water.
 Dump in the frozen pineapple and mango.
-Blend until mostly smooth and then add in the Saving Dinner All-in-One Vanilla Smoothie Mix and Fibermender 2.0 and blend once more.
+Blend until mostly smooth and then add in the Full Bloom Perfect Paleo Protein and Fibermender and blend once more.
 Pour into a glass and sprinkle the shredded coconut over the top to garnish.